Gus Fisher (fashion): Fashion

-The contribution of Gus Fisher and his El Jay label was celebrated in 2010 by the "Looking Terrific – the Story of El Jay" pop up exhibition of the New Zealand Fashion Museum at the Gus Fisher Gallery.
+The contribution of Fisher and his El Jay label was celebrated in 2010 by the "Looking Terrific – the Story of El Jay" pop up exhibition of the New Zealand Fashion Museum at the Gus Fisher Gallery.
 Curated by Doris de Pont, the exhibition showcased over 50 vintage garments by El Jay.

-In 2013, more than 50 original Christian Dior 'look-book' catalogues dating back to the 1950s, collected by Gus Fisher, were donated by Fisher's son, Michael, to the Dior archive in Paris, where they would be kept in climate controlled conditions.
-El Jay's main office in Kingston Street, Auckland (a three-storey, 720sq m building in Kingston St) has remained unused since 1988 and still held much of the firm's remaining stock at the time of Gus Fisher's death in 2010.
+In 2013, more than 50 original Christian Dior 'look-book' catalogues dating back to the 1950s, collected by Fisher, were donated by his son, Michael, to the Dior archive in Paris, where they would be kept in climate controlled conditions.

+El Jay's main office in Kingston Street, Auckland (a three-storey, 720sq m building in Kingston St) has remained unused since 1988 and still held much of the firm's remaining stock at the time of Fisher's death in 2010.